-With our curiosity peaked, several of us peered through a window at the stage and saw a most unusual sight.
+With our curiosity piqued several of us peered through a window at the stage and saw a most unusual sight.
 There was a band consisting of several guitar players, a bass player, a drummer and the main attraction at center stage.
 The performer was of medium height, with long black hair combed into a duck-tail and was wearing a green shirt and purple pants.
-His appearance was certainly unusual, but his music style and bodily gyrations were something I had never seen on stage.
+His appearance was certainly unusual, but his music style and bodily gyrations were something I had never before seen on stage.
 We listened for a few minutes, and my only comment to my friends when we left was, “I don’t think he’ll get very far with that kind of performance.
 Does anyone know his name?”
 Someone responded with, “I think it’s Elvis something or other.”
-I had never met anyone with the name Elvis.
+I had never known anyone with the name Elvis.